sashikaR/jwt-preProcessor/README.md

 4. Use the variable whenever the JWT is required.

 #### 1. Install Plugin
-    a - Download the jar file and copy it into your <your-jmeter-folder>/lib/ext location and restart the Jmeter.
+    a - Install via Jmeter Plugin Manager.
+Just search JWT PreProcessor in the plugin manager and install it. b - Download the jar file and copy it into your <your-jmeter-folder>/lib/ext location and restart the Jmeter.
     c - Download the project and execute mvn clean package command and it will build the jar in the target.
         Note - You need to install Java and Maven in your development environment.
 This plugin is built